Alexander-Schiendorfer/Alexander-Schiendorfer.github.io/_posts/2020-02-08-making-sense-of-lstms.md

 # Reading and writing into memory as operations in a neural network

-For the sake of the argument, assume that our turnpike expects two coins, one euro each, in order to open.
+For the sake of the argument, assume that our turnstile expects two coins, one euro each, in order to open.

 <figure>
   <img src="{{site.baseurl}}/images/turnstile_two_states.png" alt="A turnstile and a state machine."/>